Treason Act 1795

-Some other treasons created by the Act (which also originated with the 1661 Act) were reduced to felonies by the Treason Felony Act 1848, which also extended the 1795 Act to Ireland.
+Some other treasons created by the act (which also originated with the 1661 act) were reduced to felonies by the Treason Felony Act 1848 11 & 12 Vict. c.
+12, which also extended the 1795 act to Ireland.

-The Act also stipulated that anyone found to have brought either the King, the Constitution or the government into contempt could be transported for a period of 7 years.
+The act also stipulated that anyone found to have brought either the King, the Constitution or the government into contempt could be transported for a period of 7 years.
 This clause was repealed by the Statute Law Revision Act 1871.

+A later perspective given on the context surrounding its passage:

-The rest of the Act was repealed by the Crime and Disorder Act 1998.
+The rest of the act was repealed by section 120 of, and schedule 10 to, the Crime and Disorder Act 1998.